 - a.
 Subordinate to Winery.
 Tasting facilities shall be clearly related and subordinate to the primary operation of the bonded winery as a production facility.
 The primary focus of the tasting facilities shall be the marketing and sale of the wine and grape or fruit products produced, vinted, cellared, or bottled at the winery.
 Snack foods that are consumed during wine tasting are allowed. - b.
 Wine Sales.
 Retail sales of wine fruit products shall be limited to those produced, vinted, cellared, or bottled by the winery operator or grown on the winery lot, or custom crushed at another facility for the winery operator, subject to the provisions of an ABC Type 2 Winegrower's license.
-(The ABC Type 2 Winegrower's license requires that at least 50 percent of the wine sold be produced by the winery). - c.
-Marketing.
-Tasting facilities include any marketing activities sponsored by a winery facility intended for the promotion and sale of the facility's products.
+(The ABC Type 2 Winegrower's license requires that at least 50 percent of the wine sold be produced by the winery). - by a winery facility intended for the promotion and sale of the facility's products.
 Activities of a marketing event may include, but are not limited to live music, catered food, food prepared on the premises, winemaker dinners, releases, library wines, discounted sales, "bottle-your-own", and similar activities.
-Live music is subject to Paragraph G.8.
-Concerts or events sponsored by or for the benefit of an organization other than the winery shall not be allowed as marketing events, but may be allowed as special events subject to Paragraph E.3 below. - 3.
-Special Events.
-Special events, as defined in Article 8, are any events such as charitable events, promotional events, and facility rental events that are not the tasting and marketing activities described in Subparagraph E.2.c above.
+Live music is subject to Subsection G.8 (Outdoor Amplified Music) below.
+Concerts or events sponsored by or for the benefit of an organization other than the winery shall not be allowed as marketing events, but may be allowed as special events subject to Subsection E.3 (Special Events) below. - Special Events.
+Special events, as defined in Article 8 (Glossary), are any events such as charitable events, promotional events, and facility rental events that are not the tasting and marketing activities described in Subsection E.2.c (Tasting Facilities: Marketing) above.